Home Labor Laws Tennessee Labor Law Guide

 • Registered nurses

-However, it’s important to note that these exemptions do not typically apply to skilled trades, mechanical arts or jobs that don’t require a college or postgraduate degree.
+However, these exemptions do not typically apply to skilled trades, mechanical arts or jobs that don’t require a college or postgraduate degree.

 The following types of employees are commonly exempt from federal overtime rules: